Jan. 6 Committee holds first-day hearing

 “The violence was no accident.
 It represents Senate Trump’s last stand, most desperate chance to halt the transfer of power,” said Rep. Thompson.

-“Not only did President Trump refuse to tell the mob to leave the capital.
-He placed no call to any element of the United States government,” said Rep. Cheney.
+“Not only did President Trump refuse to tell the mob to leave the Capitol, he placed no call to any element of the United States government,” said Rep. Cheney.

 Rep. Thompson said Jan.
 6 was an attack on American democracy.